 The rapid growth of the online credit industry in China led to a vast surge in fraud.
 With it came a rising tide of intelligent career criminals.
 Countless businesses and individuals across the nation fell victim to insider fraud, application fraud and identity theft.
 As much as 16% of refused applications were fraud related.

 With crimes growing in both cost and complexity, it became increasingly clear to both credit businesses and those on the front line of fraud defence that something had to be done.

-In response to market demand, GBG CAFS and Suanhua Credit joined forces to launch a powerful cloud-based fraud bureau.
+In response to market demand, GBG and Suanhua Credit joined forces to launch a powerful cloud-based fraud bureau.